Positive Correlation Definition

 Below are the examples to understand the concept in a better way –

-If a stock with Beta 1 is added in portfolio replicating Stock Index then the risk of portfolio will remain unchanged.
+If a stock with Beta 1 is added to portfolio replicating Stock Index, then the risk of the portfolio will remain unchanged.
 If a stock with Beta 0.5 is added, then it will decrease the overall risk of the portfolio as the stock is less risky than the market.
-Similarly, a Stock with Beta more than 1 will increase the overall risk of the portfolio.
+Similarly, a Stock with a Beta more than 1 will increase the overall risk of the portfolio.

 It has been empirically found that when the GDP of a country increases, then the demand for luxury goods also increases.
 So both the demand for Luxury goods and GDP has a positive Correlation.